The Role of Application Discovery in Cloud Migration

 Figure 2: SAP System in IT-Conductor Service Grid

 For instance, when you add an SAP system, the app servers up to the services are mapped automatically after configuring IT-Conductor to monitor that particular system.
-In cases where a new host is to be added to a system already being monitored, or when enabling a new option or feature, IT-Conductor will automatically discover the changes and starts monitoring them in real-time.
+In cases where a new host is to be added to a system already being monitored, or when enabling a new option or feature, IT-Conductor will automatically discover the changes and start monitoring them in real-time.

 APM-based Discovery